-Biodiversity Net Gain Biodiversity net gain (BNG) seeks to increase the overall biodiversity value of a development site.
-10% BNG on new development was Introduced in the Environment Act 2021.
-Braintree District Council The Local Planning Authority for Hatfield Peverel.
+Braintree District Council - The Local Planning Authority for Hatfield Peverel.

 BREEAM Home Quality Mark - Building Research Establishment Environmental Assessment Method Home Quality Mark is a rigorous and relevant standard for new homes, using a simple 5-star rating to provide impartial information from independent experts on a new home's design and construction quality and running costs.
 It will also show the impact of the home on the occupant's health and wellbeing, as buildings become more airtight, respiratory conditions rise and our population gets older.
 It will demonstrate the home's environmental footprint and its resilience to flooding and overheating in a changing climate.
 In addition, the Mark will evaluate the digital connectivity and performance of the home as the speed, reliability and connectivity of new technology becomes ever more critical.
-The Home Quality Mark will enable housing developers to showcase the quality of their new homes and identify them as having the added benefits of being likely to need less maintenance, cheaper to run, better located, and more able to cope with the demands of a changing climate.
-Brownfield Previously developed land.
-Building for a Healthy Life A technique for assessing the quality of housing proposals using 20 criteria including sustainability, urban design and social/community factors.
-Coalescence The merging or coming together of separate towns or villages to form a single entity.
-Community Facilities Facilities providing for the health, welfare, social, educational, spiritual, leisure and cultural needs of the community.
-Community Infrastructure Levy (CIL) Allows Local Authorities to raise funds from developers undertaking new building projects in an area.
-Money can be used to fund a wide range of infrastructure such as transport schemes, schools, and leisure facilities.
-Core Strategy A development plan document for Braintree District Council Local Plan which sets out a vision and core policies for the development of the District.
-The Core Strategy was replaced on adoption of Local Plan to 2033 Section 2 on July 2022.
+The Home Quality Mark will enable housing developers to showcase the quality of their new homes, and identify them as having the added benefits of being likely to need less maintenance, cheaper to run, better located, and more able to cope with the demands of a changing climate.

+Brownfield - Previously developed land.

+Building for a healthy life - A technique for assessing the quality of housing proposals using 20 criteria including sustainability, urban design and social/community factors.

+Coalescence - The merging or coming together of separate towns or villages to form a single entity.

+Community Facilities - Facilities providing for the health, welfare, social, educational, spiritual, leisure and cultural needs of the community.

+Community Infrastructure Levy (CIL) - Allows Local Authorities to raise funds from developers undertaking new building projects in an area.
+Money can be used to fund a wide range of infrastructure such as transport schemes, schools and leisure facilities.

+Core Strategy - A development plan document forming part of the Braintree District Council Local Plan which sets out a vision and core policies for the development of the District.